John McAfee: Death

-On 13 February 2022, a Spanish court ruled McAfee died by suicide.

-In a Netflix documentary released on 24 August 2022, entitled Running With the Devil: The Wild World of John McAfee, McAfee's ex-girlfriend, identified as Samantha Herrera, alleged that McAfee faked his death to avoid tax evasion charges.
+On 14 December 2023, the morgue delivered McAfee's body to his family to be taken to the United States for his funeral.
+Until then, it had been kept in a refrigerator at the Justice City of Barcelona.

+In a November 2023 interview with Cointelegraph, McAfee's widow Janice McAfee claimed that he died without a will or estate which left her without any money and that she was working odd jobs to make ends meet.

+In January 2025 McAfee's X (formerly Twitter) account became active announcing the launch of a meme coin cryptocurrency and a chatbot entitled Antivirus.
+A day later McAfee's widow Janice McAfee, who had access to the account, denied that his account was hacked and claimed the meme coin and chatbot were created to "honor John’s legacy and his memory", which generated a number of critical responses over it being a potential scam.
+As of January 2025 the meme coin has a market capitalization of $37 million, though the Antivirus X account was later suspended.

 In the media

 Gringo: The Dangerous Life of John McAfee is a Showtime Networks documentary about the portion of McAfee's life spent in Belize.
 It began airing in September 2016.
-It covers allegations against him of raping his former business partner, Allison Adonizio, and murdering Belizean David Middleton and American expat Gregory Faull.
-In an interview with Bloomberg's Pimm Fox and Kathleen Hayes on 8 September 2016, he said these incidents were fabricated, and "Belize is a third-world banana republic and you can go down there and make any story you want if you pay your interviewees, which Showtime did."
+It covers allegations of him drugging and sexually assaulting his business partner from QuorumEx, Allison Adonizio, and ordering the murders of Belizean David Middleton and American expat Gregory Faull.
+In an interview with Bloomberg's Pimm Fox and Kathleen Hayes on 8 September 2016, McAfee said these incidents were fabricated, and "Belize is a third-world banana republic and you can go down there and make any story you want if you pay your interviewees, which Showtime did."

-In March 2017, it was reported that Glenn Ficarra and John Requa would direct a film about McAfee titled King of the Jungle, written by Scott Alexander and Larry Karaszewski.
+Glenn Ficarra and John Requa stated in 2017 they would direct a film about McAfee titled King of the Jungle, written by Scott Alexander and Larry Karaszewski.
 At various points, Johnny Depp, Michael Keaton, and Seth Rogen were reported to have taken roles and later to have left the project.
-In November 2019, Zac Efron was reported to star as journalist Ari Furman.
+Zac Efron was reported to star as journalist Ari Furman.

-On 12 May 2017, McAfee and his wife were interviewed on ABC News's 20/20 regarding Faull's alleged murder.
+McAfee and his wife were interviewed on ABC News's 20/20 regarding Faull's murder.

-The aforementioned documentary Running With the Devil: The Wild World of John McAfee includes footage from an unreleased documentary by Vice, and interviews by Rocco Castoro, Alex Cody Foster, and Robert King.
+The 2022 documentary film Running With the Devil: The Wild World of John McAfee includes footage from an unreleased documentary by Vice, and interviews by Rocco Castoro, Alex Cody Foster, and Robert King.

+The character of Mr. Boss in the Adult Swim animated series Smiling Friends was partially based on McAfee.